grinsteindavid/ai-agent-code-analyzer/README.md

 - Started: March 2, 2025
 - Status: Ongoing
-- Last Updated: March 17, 2025
+- Last Updated: March 18, 2025

 ## Overview

 The AI Agent is an AI-powered CLI tool that uses OpenAI's GPT or Gemini models to assist with any task you need to perform on your computer.
 While initially designed for code analysis, it now serves as a general-purpose terminal assistant that can analyze codebases, search for specific patterns, perform operations on files, extract content from PDFs, search the web, and more.

 The system follows an agent-based architecture where the AI creates a plan, executes a series of tools according to that plan, and then summarizes the findings with detailed action summaries for each executed step.
+The updated architecture now supports parallel function calls, allowing the AI to request multiple tools to be executed simultaneously through an array-based function call implementation.
+This enhancement improves efficiency by enabling the execution of related operations in a single interaction rather than requiring multiple sequential calls.

 ## Features